porridgewithraisins/e2ee.js/README.md

 const cowMarshalled = cow.marshal();

 const newSheep = E2EE.unmarshal({ marshalled: sheepMarshalled });
+// if you are using a different webcrypto implementation, pass it here as well
-// you must give the webcrypto implementation again to unmarshal const newCow = E2EE.unmarshal({ marshalled: cowMarshalled, deps: { crypto: myImpl } });
+// if you don't, it defaults to globalThis.crypto const newCow = E2EE.unmarshal({ marshalled: cowMarshalled, deps: { crypto: myImpl } });

 await newSheep.setRemotePublicKey(await newCow.exportPublicKey());